 1927: Publication of “To the Lighthouse”.

 1928: Her involvement with Vita Sackville-West leads to the publication of “Orlando”, a tale of a poet who travels through four centuries changing sex on the way.

 1929: The talks she gives to Women’s Colleges at Cambridge University inspire “A Room of One’s Own”, which is still regarded as a feminist classic and states that a woman should have money and space of her own if she is to flourish as a writer.

 1931: Publication of “The Waves”.
 The 1930’s were a time of worsening health and depression for Virginia.

 1933: Publication of “Flush”, a fictional Biography of Elizabeth Barret Browning’s dog.

 1937: Publication of “The Years”

 1939: Beginning of the Second World War.

 1940: Publication of a biography of her friend Roger Fry.
-Moved to Monk’s House permanently when their London Home was bombed out in the Blitz.
+The couple move to Monk’s House permanently when their London Home is bombed out in the Blitz.

 1919: “Night and Day.”